We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Depression affects many people, and it can be life changing.
-Medical treatment and counseling can often help relieve symptoms, but lifestyle remedies, such as a healthful diet, can also boost a person’s well-being.
+Medical treatment and counseling can often help relieve symptoms of depression.
+In addition, some lifestyle remedies, such as eating certain foods, can also boost a person’s well-being.

 There is no specific diet to treat depression, but eating more of some foods and less or none of others can help some people manage their symptoms.